 Course Reserves are materials designated by faculty or staff for use by students in a specific course.
 Students may not place materials on course reserve.
 Materials may be placed on reserve at the Dunbar Library, and include print materials, AV materials, photocopies of articles, electronic journal articles, other electronic materials (such as audio files) and personal copies.

 All short documents and single-sided photocopied materials with clear black print on white paper can be scanned for online access through course reserves from the libraries website.
-Access to online reserves is password-protected.
-The Libraries will supply faculty with the password for the class as soon as the course record is available.

 Online Reserves may be accessed from outside the library 24 hours/day.
 Other materials may be designated for use only inside the library or to circulate for a limited period of time at the instructor's discretion.
-Students will find reserve items listed under Course Reserves on the libraries' website by both the instructor name and the department/course number.

 These materials include books, videos, class notes, sample tests, and copies that meet copyright guidelines (see below).